aidanreilly/owncloud_qs/installing/configuring_apache.md

 ---
-title: Installing and Configuring Apache
+title: Installing and configuring Apache
 parent: Installing and configuring the software
 has_children: false
 nav_order: 2
 ---

-# Installing and Configuring Apache
+# Installing and configuring Apache

 1. Install Apache.
 See [Prerequisites](../prereqs.md) for complete installation instructions.